charles-uno/Bloodlines/02_the_world_and_its_people.md

 Dwarven society is orderly and traditional.
 Each city is made up of clans, and each clan within the city has its own role to fill, whether that be mining, smithing, or defending the city against the creatures of the deep earth.

 The Dwarves worship Valka, the Forgemother, who tends the world's molten core.
 It's said that she created the Dwarves with the first blow of her massive hammer, then breathed life into them with her bellows.
-Valka watches over parents, miners, smiths, and warriors, and has dominion over the elements of stone, fire, and metal.
+Valka watches over miners, smiths, and warriors, and has dominion over the elements of stone, fire, and metal.

 ## Elves